Generators of the plane Cremona group over the field with two elements: Preliminaries

 \subsection{Finite fields}

-Let $\FFF_q$ be a finite field.
-For any $d\geq1$, the Galois group $\Gal(\FFF_{q^d}/\FFF_q)$ is the cyclic group of order $d$ with generator $\alpha\from\alpha\mapsto\alpha^q$.
-The (absolute) Galois group $\Gal(\overline{\FFF_q}/\FFF_q)$ is the inverse limit $\varprojlim\Gal(\FFF_{q^d}/\FFF_q)$; see \cite[Chapter 1, Section 1.5]{FriedJarden} for details.
-We equip the projective plane with the action of the (absolute) Galois group $\Gal(\overline{\FFF_q}/\FFF_q)$.
-So the action of the Galois group on $\PPP^2(\overline\FFF_q)$ is generated by the Frobenius morphism given by
+Let $\k=\FFF_q$ be a finite field.
+For any $d\geq1$, the Galois group $\Gal(\FFF_{q^d}/\k)$ is the cyclic group of order $d$ with generator $\alpha\from\alpha\mapsto\alpha^q$.
+The (absolute) Galois group $\Gal(\overline{\FFF_q}/\k)$ is the inverse limit $\varprojlim\Gal(\FFF_{q^d}/\FFF_q)$; see \cite[Chapter 1, Section 1.5]{FriedJarden} for details.
+We equip the projective plane with the action of the (absolute) Galois group $\Gal(\overline{\FFF_q}/\k)$.
+So the action of the Galois group on $\PPP^2(\overline\k)$ is generated by the Frobenius morphism given by

-and the Galois orbit of a point $p\in\PPP^2(\overline{\FFF_q})$ consists of the points $\Frob^i(p)$ for $i=0,\ldots, d-1$ for some $d$.
-Note that any Galois orbit on $\PPP^2$ of size $d$ is defined over $\FFF_{q^d}$.
+and the Galois orbit of a point $p\in\PPP^2(\overline{\k})$ consists of the points $\Frob^i(p)$ for $i=0,\ldots, d-1$ for some $d$.
+Note that each geometric component of a Galois orbit on $\PPP^2$ of size $d$ is defined over $\FFF_{q^d}$.
 Hence, for finite fields the following lemma is applicable for any two sets of four points in general position that consist of Galois orbits of the same sizes:

-\begin{lemma}[{\cite[Lemma 6.11]{schneider19}}] Let $\kk$ be a perfect field and let $L/\kk$ be a finite Galois extension.
+\begin{lemma}[{\cite[Lemma 6.11]{Schneider-relations}}] Let $\kk$ be a perfect field and let $L/\kk$ be a finite Galois extension.
 Let $p_1,\ldots, p_4\in\PPP^2(L)$, no three collinear, and $q_1,\ldots,q_4\in\PPP^2(L)$, no three collinear, be points such that the sets $\{p_1,\ldots,p_4\}$ and $\{q_1,\ldots,q_4\}$ are invariant under the Galois action of $\Gal(L/\kk)$.
 Assume that for all $g\in\Gal(L/\kk)$ there exists $\sigma\in\Sym_4$ such that $g(p_i)=p_{\sigma(i)}$, and $g(q_i)=q_{\sigma(i)}$ for $i=1,\ldots,4$.
 Then, there exists $A\in\PGL_3(\kk)$ such that $Ap_i=q_i$ for $i=1,\ldots,4$. \end{lemma}